 Guidelines for Authors

 Education Thinking primarily publishes stand-alone literature reviews.
-All approaches to education research literature reviewing are welcome.
+All approaches to reviewing education research literature are welcome.
 Most preferably, articles are expected to provide the reader with a complete overview of the development of research literature on a given topic.
 An article should present the main inputs of the main authors who contributed to developing knowledge on the topic over time, and clarify how these inputs relate to each other (or not).
-The article should explain the concepts, theories and methods used in that literature, as well as the results obtained.
+The article should explain the concepts, theories, and methods used in the literature, as well as the results obtained.
 The article should also take stock of the state-of-play of knowledge on the topic, providing a state-of-the-art overview not only of what is known, but also of knowledge gaps and pending research issues, especially those most in need of attention in the near future.
-The article should be clear and streamlined; precise, detailed, informative, but concise.
+The article should be clear and streamlined; precise, detailed, and informative, while keeping concise.

 Structure of the submission – The submission will comprise up to 17 components organised as follows (see the Templates for more explanations):

 - Title of paper

 - Declaration of interests

 - Abstract (Additional abstracts in languages other than English are accepted)

 Word limit – Submissions should not exceed 8,000 words, including all 17 components.

 Authorship – In line with the ICMJE approach, Education Thinking recommends to only list as authors of a manuscript, those persons who: